szydek/SeqCalc/README.md

 ### TO-DO:
 - Better documentation and descriptions of features and how to use them - for now, load the device and experiment.
 Feel free to contribute !
-- Overview/demo videos - for now, see this clip to get an idea of how it works...
+- Overview/demo videos - for now, see [this clip on Instagram](https://www.instagram.com/p/CJ4rnksBiWx) to see an earlier version in action.
 - Ability to load PC Sets based on Forte Numbers
 - Presets?